Audition Tips

 • Relax and breathe!

-• Keep going even if you make mistakes—don’t quit.
+• Keep going even if you make mistakes—don’t quit and don’t panic.

 • Enjoy yourself!